Sha-Chen-Abd-Math/Hive-Five/README.md

 ![image](https://github.com/Sha-Chen-Abd-Math/Hive-Five/assets/165886029/22c4552a-447a-437d-98ed-ad92365349ff)

-You can also see where the captors were in our hive :
+You can also see where the sensors were in our hive :

 ![image](https://github.com/Sha-Chen-Abd-Math/Hive-Five/assets/165886029/956494a3-2550-4b88-9d87-ab47b3d976f6)